Mother's Day: What's Mom's Story?

 That's exactly what I did.
 After a few phone calls and interesting conversations with my mom, I got a better picture of the important women from her upbringing.
 I figured out their birthstones and, more importantly, discovered details that I could use in my design.
 For example, I never knew my Grandma Lois was a hair dresser and Great Annie Carol was well-known for her expertise on flower gardens.
 With this fundamental information, I was now prepared to tell mom's story through my jewelry design, and honor the women that impacted her life.

 Looking for ways to tell your mom's story?
-Here are a few inspirational Mother's Day design ideas along with suggested birthstones and popular charms.
+Here are a few inspirational Mother's Day s along with suggested birthstones and popular charms.

 Design with ...